emrgnt-cmplxty/fermi/docs/docs/6.integrator/create-transactions.md

 ### Formatting Token Amounts {#formatting-token-amounts}

-When sending Axion tokens (Ⓝ) during a transaction, the amount needs to be converted into [Yocto](https://en.wikipedia.org/wiki/Yocto-) Ⓝ or (10^-24).
+When sending Fermi tokens (Ⓝ) during a transaction, the amount needs to be converted into [Yocto](https://en.wikipedia.org/wiki/Yocto-) Ⓝ or (10^-24).

 - To perform this you will use the [`near-api-js`](https://github.com/near/near-api-js) method [`parseNearAmount()`](https://github.com/near/near-api-js/blob/d4d4cf1ac3182fa998b1e004e6782219325a641b/src/utils/format.ts#L53-L63) (located in `utils/format`)